kiytang/epicodus/README.md

 ##Day 17

 ###Task:
-Make a page about your favorite sports team with Skeleton, which is very easy to set up.
+Make a page about your favorite sports team with Skeleton.

 ## What I learnt:
 Tested out buttons with my sports page.
 For this task I used both a standard size and full-width button.